 Media Amplifies the Message

 Thank you, Clorox and Sterling K. Brown, for helping to amplify the message that New York City must Bring Art Back to public schools.
-In the three weeks since we officially opened our new Harlem home at the Living Redemption Youth Opportunity Hub, media outlets have published at least 57 news reports and videos, including: ABC World News Tonight, E!
+In the three weeks since we helped open the arts space at the Living Redemption Youth Opportunity Hub, media outlets have published at least 57 news reports and videos, including: ABC World News Tonight, E!
 News, Entertainment Tonight, People, Access Hollywood, Yahoo!
 News, A Plus, Good Day New York, WPIX 11, and so much more.
 Here’s a taste, from Forbes:

 Clorox partnered with local non-profit Thrive Collective and more than 250 volunteers from the local community to clean and transform a former school into a youth arts center.
 Moving forward, the space will be Thrive Collective’s new headquarters and the home of arts and mentoring programs for at-risk youth in Harlem.
 The connection to the project was a no-brainer for Brown.